To successfully navigate government — team up with an experienced guide.

 Ms. Zamarripa is highly regarded by both peers and clients for her vast experience and knowledge; many of her contacts have become close friends and have worked with, for, or alongside her for decades.

 Selective Public Experience

 - System representative to the former California Postsecondary Education Commission (CPEC) and chaired Statutory Advisory Committee which coordinated intersegmental collaboration and partnerships.

-- Treasurer of the Board of Directors of the Parent Institute for Quality Education (PIQE).
+- Chair of the Board of Directors of the Parent Institute for Quality Education (PIQE).
 Non-profit organization dedicated to helping parents and in turn their students achieve success through high school and into college or career.